-Classroom Teacher and Head Teacher (To complete any relev ant sections)
+Classroom Teacher and Head Teacher (To complete any re elevant sections)

 The task has since been submitted or completed on (date)

 The task has been arranged to be completed or submitted on (date)

-Teacher Comment (Optional)
+Feacher Comment (Optional)

 Head Teacher Comment (optional)

-Teacher Signature(r required)
+eacher Signature (required)

-Head Teacher Signature (r
+Head Teacher Signature (required)

-The completed form is now to be returned to the appropriate Depu ty Principal.
+The completed form is now to be returned to the appropriate L Deputy Principal.

 Section B

-Principal's Decision/Comment
+rincipal's Decision/Comment

+- / /

-Principal's Signature Date 1 1
+rincipal's Signature Date e / /

-My Assessment Calendar - Year 11
+My Assessment Calendar - Year 12

-Term 1 Date Course Assessment Task/Event
+Term 4 Date Course Assessment Task/Event

 Week 1

 2

 3

 4

 5

 6

 7

 8

 9

 10

+Term 1

+1

+2

+3

+4

+5

+6

+7

+8

+9

+10

 11

 Term 2 Date Course Assessment Task/Event

-- 1.00 000 11 01 10 1

-1 ,

-1 2

 1

-1 2

-1 2 3
+2

-1 2 3 4
+3

-1 2 3 4 5
+4

-1 2 3 4 5
+5

-1 2 3 4 5 6

-1 2 3 4 5 6 7 8
+6

+7

+8

+9

+10

 Term 3 Date Course Assessment Task/Event

 1

 2

 3

 4

 5

 6

 7

 8

 9

 10

-What do I do If?
+What do I do if?

 Issue Process to follow: Sick and can't do an exam Ring your Deputy Principal and let them know you will be absent.
 Go to the doctor and obtain a medical certificate Before school on the first school day after the medical certificate expires, report to your Deputy Principal for an appeal form - bring your medical certificate.
-Before school on the first school day after the medical certificate expires, report to your Deputy Principal for an appeal form - bring your medical certificate On the same day, see the head teacher of the subject to arrange a time to complete the exam - fill in the appeals form Get your parents/carer to sign the appeals form Return the appeals form to your Deputy Principal within 3 days.
-Sick and can't get to school to hand in an assessment task Ring your Deputy Principal and let them know you will be absent Arrange to get the task to school (email, sibling or another person to drop it off at school).
+On the same day, see the head teacher of the subject to arrange a time to complete the exam - fill in the appeals form.
+Get your parents/carer to sign the appeals form.
+Return the appeals form to your Deputy Principal within 3 days.
+Sick and can't get to school to hand in an assessment task Ring your Deputy Principal and let them know you will be absent If possible, arrange to get the task to school (email, sibling or another person to drop it off at school).
 This is the preferred option.
-If you can't get the task to school Go to the doctor and obtain a medical certificate Before school on the first school day after the medical certificate expires, report to your Deputy Principal for an appeal form - bring your medical certificate.
-On the same day, see the head teacher of the subject to submit the task - fill in the appeals form Get your parent/carer to sign the appeals form Return the appeals form to your Deputy Principal within 3 days Late for an exam - missed bus, traffic etc. Contact your Deputy Principal and let them know that you are late and why.
-You must speak to a Deputy Principal to get instructions as to what you are to do On arrival at school, report to your Deputy Principal for an appeal form and further instructions Late on the day of an exam - appointment (you should have prior knowledge if you have an appointment) As soon as you are aware of the situation see your Deputy Principal and let them know you will be late to school and why Get a certificate/letter/proof of your appointment to confirm where you were Complete the appeals form that your Deputy Principal gives you before the day of the exam See the head teacher of the subject to inform them of the situation - they need to sign the appeals form Get your parents/carer to sign the appeals form Return the appeals form to your Deputy Principal within 3 days
+Go to the doctor and obtain a medical certificate.
+Before school on the first school day after the medical certificate expires, report to your Deputy Principal for an appeal form - bring your medical certificate.
+If the task has not been submitted, see the head teacher of the subject to submit the task - fill in the appeals form.
+Get your parent/carer to sign the appeals form.
+Return the appeals form to your Deputy Principal within 3 days.
+Late for an exam - missed bus, traffic etc. Contact your Deputy Principal and let them know that you are late and why.
+You must speak to a Deputy Principal to get instructions as to what you are to do.
+On arrival at school, report to your Deputy Principal for an appeal form and further instructions.
+Late on the day of an exam - appointment (you should have prior knowledge if you have an appointment) As soon as you are aware of the situation see your Deputy Principal and let them know you will be late to school and why.
+Get a certificate/letter/proof of your appointment to confirm where you were.
+Complete the appeals form that your Deputy Principal gives you before the day of the exam.
+See the head teacher of the subject to inform them of the situation - they need to sign the appeals form.
+Get your parents/carer to sign the appeals form.
+Return the appeals form to your Deputy Principal within 3 days